Win an Argentina jersey with TNP!

 As part of The New Paper's 30th birthday celebrations, we are offering two lucky readers a free World Cup jersey each in every week of June.

-This week's prize is an Argentina World Cup 2018 home jersey, courtesy of Weston Corporation.
+This week's prize is an Argentina World Cup 2018 home jersey (left), courtesy of Weston Corporation.
 To stand a chance of winning, simply answer the question below.

 Q: Lionel Messi is Argentina's all-time top scorer.
 True or False?